domini04/AI-Imposter/docs/dev_notes.md

 **Reasoning**: This layered approach creates a clean, one-way data flow (`Firestore -> Listener Service -> Pinia Store -> UI Components`) and a clear separation of concerns.
 *   **Pinia** provides a predictable, centralized container for our state, simplifying debugging and making our components purely presentational.
 *   The **dedicated listener service** encapsulates the complexity of managing real-time subscriptions.
 This prevents memory leaks by ensuring subscriptions are properly handled during the component lifecycle (`onMounted`/`onUnmounted`) and keeps our UI components decoupled from the Firebase SDK, making the codebase more modular and maintainable.

+### **September 26, 2025 - Simultaneous Nickname Reveal Strategy**

+**Issue**: An information leak was identified in the game's pre-start phase.
+Human players were assigned a nickname upon joining the lobby, while the AI player was only assigned a name when the game officially started.
+This would allow human players to easily identify the AI by simply seeing which new player appeared at the start of the match, undermining the core social deduction mechanic.

+**Decision**: We will implement a "Simultaneous Nickname Reveal" strategy to close this exploit, involving both backend and frontend changes:
+1.  **Backend Logic**: The backend service will be modified to **not** assign any `gameDisplayName` when a human player joins a game.
+Instead, the "Start Game" function will be solely responsible for generating and assigning unique, random nicknames to *all* participants (human and AI) in a single, atomic operation at the moment the game's status transitions to `in_progress`.
+2.  **Frontend UI**: The `PlayerList.vue` component will be made state-aware.
+While the game `status` is "waiting," it will display generic, anonymous labels (e.g., "Player 1," "Player 2").
+Once the game starts and the real nicknames are populated by the backend, the component will then display the `gameDisplayName` for all players.

+**Reasoning**: This approach completely eliminates the information leak and prevents meta-gaming.
+It ensures all players start on an equal footing and adds a moment of reveal when the game begins, enhancing the user experience.
+By making the backend the single source of truth for the simultaneous assignment, we guarantee fairness and consistency.